sleuthkit/autopsy/README.txt

 SUPPORT

-Built-in help system exist once Autopsy gets started.
-An QuickStart Quide also comes with the installer.
+Built-in help system exist once Autopsy starts and an QuickStart Quide comes with the installer.

 Send any bug reports or feature requests to the sleuthkit-users e-mail list.
     http://www.sleuthkit.org/support.php